 It is strongly recommended that students attend all classes.
 If you plan on missing more than one class, it is advised to wait and register for a course at a time when you’ll likely be able to attend all sessions.
 If you’ve already registered and know you will miss a class in advance, please contact the instructor.
 Each class builds on the previous one, so missing a class can impact your ability to engage in exercises and activities and get the full benefit of the course.

 No previous meditation experience is required, although willingness to practice daily meditation is a key component of the training.

 - Are CEs available for these courses?

-- American Psychological Association: Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Spiritual Competency Resource Center maintains responsibility for its programs and their content.
+- The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Spiritual Competency Resource Center maintains responsibility for this program and its content.

 - Stanford CCT FAQ – Please note that contact information in the Stanford FAQ is only relevant for Stanford CCT courses – where indicated that you should contact the instructor, you should contact Lori directly, not the Stanford staff.

 PARTICIPATION in the course requires regular attendance and adhering to basic classroom policies.
 A commitment to attend each session and engage in the daily meditation (15-30 min. daily) is encouraged and essential to gain the greatest benefit from this course.
 Participants who miss more than two classes or otherwise disrupt the learning environment may be asked to withdraw from the course without a refund.
 Please see the Frequently Asked Questions above regarding missing classes.